-If you lead a team or organization, you know one of the best ways to retain and attract top talent is to assess and monitor employee engagement regularly.
+If you lead a team or organisation, you know one of the best ways to retain and attract top talent is to assess and monitor employee engagement regularly.

-In fact, thousands of organizations rely on SurveyMonkey to ask their employees the right questions—and get the answers that help them drive targeted changes to the employee experience.
+In fact, thousands of organisations rely on SurveyMonkey to ask their employees the right questions—and get the answers that help them drive targeted changes to the employee experience.

 But what if you want to get a quick snapshot of your team’s engagement level on a regular basis?
 And how do you know if your employees’ level of engagement is better (or worse) than average?

 We’ve partnered with the talent management experts at TMBC to offer a new approach to employee engagement.

 Based on the ideas of thought leader Marcus Buckingham, our StandOut Engagement Pulse Survey Template is a short survey designed to take the pulse of your team.
 As a team leader, you can send this survey to your team members.
 When you view your results in SurveyMonkey’s Analyse tool, you see your Global Engagement Index (GEI), a score based on your survey results.
 Use the GEI to benchmark your own progress internally, and get invaluable context for your results by comparing your score to other teams.

 More about TMBC